What you can do on LiveWires

 Would you love to learn how to create the next Shrek?
 If that sounds cool, come and have a go at creating 3D CGI using the tools and techniques the professionals use!
 Take the next step along in our advanced Computer Animation tech.
 Using state of the art modelling and animation software, you can create, texture and animate your own 3D objects.

 Whether you've never programmed a computer before, or you don't let a day go by without hacking some code - this is your chance to learn, and have fun refining your skills!
 We'll guide you through the first steps of programming, using the popular free programming language Python.
 For those with more experience of programming, the games worksheets will help you create a strategy game, an exciting shoot-’em-up, or something entirely different.
 You can do this activity as a complete beginner, but some of the more advanced worksheets will be best for those with some previous experience of Python.
-You'll usually work in pairs in this activity.

 If you want to learn how to create a great website, learn about what works on a website and what doesn't, and design your own website, then Web Design's the place.
-You'll find out the dos and don'ts of design, how to design a good-looking website and about the HTML and CSS behind websites.
+You'll find out the dos and don'ts of design, how to design a good-looking website, and all about the HTML and CSS behind websites.

-Video and Stop Motion
+Video, Music and Stop Motion

 Advanced video production techniques (long)